 =>Engineering version and Runtime version.
 If you are developing software then you need the engineering version.
 You have the necessary tools integrated with the engineering version.
 The engineering version is mostly used in your own development machine.
 For example, if you are developing the program and you need to debug it, that debugger is part of the engineering environment.

 Runtime describes software/instructions that are executed while your program is running, especially those instructions that you did not write explicitly but are necessary for the proper execution of your code.
 Low-level languages like C have very small (if any) runtime.
 More complex languages like C#, have a much more extensive runtime.

 For Beckhoff SW installation, you might need to enable the virtualization in BIOS as shown in the following image.

 Beckhoff software has an engineering version and run time version.
 We shall use the engineering version for developing the application and on the other hand, run time is used for only executing the program.
 One good example is that when we install Beckhoff TwinCat Software to PLC, we install only the run time version.
 Even it is not possible to install the engineering version to PLC due to memory constraints.
 The engineering version offers all the development, debug, etc tools on top of run time.

-Download all the software and run those executables as administrator.
-Good to install visual studio before installing TwinCAT 3.1
+Download all the software and run those executables as an administrator.
+Good to install visual studio before installing TwinCAT 3.1.

 Architecture, how HMI works in Windows platform